Dyssodia papposa (Fetid Marigold)

 Orange-brownish glands dot the foliage which has a spicy pungent odor (not necessarily unpleasant) when crushed.
 Stems are mostly erect with diffuse branching, finely hairy to nearly smooth throughout.

-Fetid marigold is native throughout much of the western and south-central Great Plains but is considered adventive (not completely naturalized) in Missouri eastward (including Minnesota), with scattered introductions up into New England as well as west to Utah and Arizona.
-Collected as early as 1888 in Rock County, another specimen was collected in Houston County in 1980.
-In the summer of 2012 we collected it in Winona County and a friend found it in Scott.
+Fetid Marigold is native throughout much of the western and south-central Great Plains but is considered adventive (not completely naturalized) in Missouri eastward (including Minnesota), with scattered introductions up into New England as well as west to Utah and Arizona.
+Collected as early as 1888 in Rock County, it wasn't recorded again until nearly 100 years later, in Houston County.
+In the summer of 2012 we encountered it in Winona County and a friend found it in Scott.
 It is small and weedy so can be easily overlooked elsewhere, but it's certain to say it's on the move, typically along the road shoulders of our extensive transportation system.

 Please visit our sponsors